NTUST-CFDlab/CFD_class_PINN/README.md

 A:	(I tried to explain it as clear as possible, so its a bit long)

-	1. Go to the "Compare" folder and open "Compare_Vector.py"
+	1. Go to the "Compare" folder and open "Compare_Vector_V2.py"
-	2. You only need to change 'PINN_File = "XXX.keras"'
+	2. You need to change 'PINN_File = "XXX.keras"' and the network size (based on your trained network)
 	3. You need to set this with the network you already trained (the file containing the weight and bias of the network)
 	4. This file is located in the "NN" folder, if you already trained the network.